 Stéphanie Noël is proficient in issues of international trade and WTO law.
 She has given legal advice to governments in the developed and developing worlds, as well as to private companies on various trade law issues (inter alia issues of compliance with WTO law and EU trade regulations).
 Her litigation track record includes cases before the WTO dispute settlement body (at the Panel and Appellate Body stages), the Court of Justice of the European Union, and multiple antidumping, countervailing and safeguard procedures initiated by the EU, Turkey, Russia and India for EU and non-EU clients.
 She has provided advice relating to WTO negotiations, as well as technical assistance regarding the implementation of regional trade agreements.
 She advises on the consistency of product regulations/technical barriers to trade/internal taxation with international and regional trade agreements.

-Stéphanie serves as a member of the editorial board of the Global Trade & Customs Journal (Wolters Kluwer).
+Stéphanie serves as a member of the editorial board of the Global Trade & Customs Journal (Wolters Kluwer), and is co-founder of the Trade Policy Exchange.

-She has been listed among the world’s leading tarde & customs lawyers by Who’s Who Legal (Trade & Customs) 2018.
+She has been consistently listed among the world’s leading trade & customs lawyers by Who’s Who Legal (Trade & Customs) since 2018 (view profile: Who’s Who Legal)

 Publications & speaking engagements: